Kinbōzan Haruki

-Kinbōzan Haruki (金峰山 晴樹) is a professional sumo wrestler from Almaty, Kazakhstan.
+Kinbōzan Haruki (金峰山 晴樹) is a Kazakhstani professional sumo wrestler from Almaty.
 He began his professional sumo career in November 2021 at the age of 24.

-After eight tournaments and two lower division championships he was promoted to the top makuuchi division, becoming the first Kazakh to do so.
-His highest rank to date has been maegashira 3 as of the July 2025 Tournament.
+After eight tournaments and two lower division championships, he was promoted to the top makuuchi division, becoming the first Kazakh to do so.
+His highest rank to date has been maegashira 3 as of the July 2025 tournament.
 He wrestles for Kise stable.

 Early life and education

 Yersin originally practiced judo and Kazakh wrestling until the age of 18 when, at the suggestion of former yokozuna Asashōryū, he transferred to a high school in Japan to participate in amateur sumo wrestling.
 He then entered Nihon University and joined their sumo club.
-In 2019 he finished as the runner-up in the All-Japan Championships, and placed in the top 16 at that same tournament the following year.
+In 2019, he finished as the runner-up in the All-Japan Championships, and placed in the top 16 at that same tournament the following year.